OsbornePro/BTPS-SecPack/docs/index.rst

 **FEATURES COMING SOON**

 * **ELK SIEM Tool:** I am going to set up a configuration for the ELK SIEM tool.
 This tool is free for certain uses and offers a purchase if desired.
-It will include `Elasticsearch <https://www.elastic.co/elasticsearch/>`_, `Kibana <https://www.elastic.co/kibana>`_, `Logstash <https://www.elastic.co/logstash>`_, `Winlogbeat <https://www.elastic.co/beats/winlogbeat>`_, and `GeoIP <https://www.elastic.co/blog/geoip-in-the-elastic-stack>`_.
-The configuration is going to use the Windows Event Forwarding (WEF) configuration I cover in the `WEF Application Setup <https://btps-secpack.com/wef-application>`_.
+It will include `Elasticsearch <https://www.elastic.co/elasticsearch/>`_, `Kibana <https://www.elastic.co/kibana>`_, and `Winlogbeat <https://www.elastic.co/beats/winlogbeat>`_.
+The configuration is going to use the Windows Event Forwarding (WEF) configuration.
 The purpose of this is to prevent the need to install agents on the devices in your environment.
 The free version does not offer LDAP authentication unfortunately.
-The configuration will use TLS certificates to encrypt communications on the local host and listen for outside connections if you decide to install other stack programs such as `APM-Server <https://www.elastic.co/apm>`_, `Heartbeat <https://www.elastic.co/beats/heartbeat>`_, or `Metricbeat <https://www.elastic.co/beats/metricbeat>`_. `Winlogbeat <https://www.elastic.co/beats/winlogbeat>`_ logs will be sent to `Logstash <https://www.elastic.co/logstash>`_ and modified to included `GeoIP <https://www.elastic.co/blog/geoip-in-the-elastic-stack>`_ tags that can be used for mapping IP addresses.
+The configuration will use TLS certificates to encrypt communications on the local host and listen for outside connections if you decide to install other stack programs such as `APM-Server <https://www.elastic.co/apm>`_, `Heartbeat <https://www.elastic.co/beats/heartbeat>`_, or `Metricbeat <https://www.elastic.co/beats/metricbeat>`_. `Winlogbeat <https://www.elastic.co/beats/winlogbeat>`_ logs will be modified to include `GeoIP data <https://www.elastic.co/blog/geoip-in-the-elastic-stack>`_ tags that can be used for mapping IP addresses.
 Default passwords will of course also be changed.
 I will also create a Docker file that can be used to prevent the need for too much manual set up.
 When available it can be obtained from the Official OsbornePro LLC docker site: https://hub.docker.com/orgs/osbornepro
 * I am **NO** longer planning on integrating the `Virus Total API <https://support.virustotal.com/hc/en-us/articles/115002100149-API>`_ for MD5 hash comparisons.
 This does not provide enough cost per value however I will include a script to do this in case it is valuable to your situation.